Mohamed Farid Md Rafik: Death

 Farid died at Hospital Pontian in Johor on 21 September 2019 of a heart attack.
 He was laid to rest at the Sheikh Haji Ahmad Waqf Muslim Cemetery in Kampung Chokoh, Serkat, Pontian, Johor at 5.30 pm on the same day.
-His funeral was attended by more than 1000 people including then-Prime Minister Mahathir Mohamad.
+His funeral was attended by more than 1000 people including Prime Minister Mahathir Mohamad.
 He leaves behind a wife, Farah Syazwani Hanis Ismail, 32, and three daughters – Sophie Farissya, 8, Eva Ariaana, 4 and Zara Aleena, 2.

 His death had paved the way for the 2019 Tanjung Piai by-election in which BERSATU of PH candidate had failed to defend the seat and had lost it back to his predecessor, Wee Jeck Seng of BN in the six-cornered fight for the parliamentary seat.